Aditya-Bhatia/Aditya-Bhatia.github.io/EEC 172 Final Project Report.md

  Davis CA USA
  htxbhatia@ucdavis.edu

+**Description**
+The project that we have prototyped is a rudimentary security system featuring a motion detector, an audio alarm, an interface, and a fingerprint sensor with multiple options for arming and disarming the system, including an option to access the system remotely through a bot on Discord.
+Through either the physical interface or the Discord bot, the system can be turned on or off.
+Additionally, through the physical interface, the user can set passwords and register new fingerprints to work with the fingerprint sensor.

+**Design**
+**Functional Specifications**
+**![][image1]**
+Upon starting the system, the terminal will enter an idle state that allows the user to select whether the system should be armed or disarmed, or if they want to set the password/register a new fingerprint.
+If the user selects the “armed” state, the system will be armed and wait for the motion detector to be triggered.
+Upon being triggered, the alarm will prompt the user for a password or a fingerprint read.
+If an incorrect password or fingerprint is input 3 times, or if the system times out, the alarm will sound and the system will enter its “triggered” state, where it will also send the system owner an email and a Discord alert.
+When a correct passcode is input into the terminal, or a valid fingerprint is input, the system will revert back to an idle state.
+If the user chooses to set the password/register a new fingerprint, the system will prompt the user to choose whether they want to set the password or register one of the 9 available fingerprint slots.
+Upon confirming the new password or fingerprint, the system will revert back to its idle state.

+**System Architecture**
+![][image2]
+The majority of the components in the system connect directly to the CC3200 LaunchPad.
+The 128x128 OLED Display connects to the CC3200 LaunchPad through SPI, and the PIR Motion Sensor connects to it through GPIO.
+A buzzer connects to the CC3200 LaunchPad through GPIO configured as a PWM signal, and the IR Receiver connects to the CC3200 through GPIO as well.
+An AT\&T S10-S3 remote, used to input the passcode and select a mode for the system, connects to the IR Receiver.
+A fingerprint scanner is connected to the CC3200 through UART.
+Finally, the CC3200 connects to AWS IoT via the REST API in order to alert the user remotely through email, and to connect to the Discord bot for remote alarm arming and disarming.

 **Implementation**
 **Brief Overview**
-The project involves connecting the CC3200 board with a PIR motion sensor, an AS608 Fingerprint sensor, the Adafruit OLED, a buzzer, the IR receiver, and AWS to send a receive updates from Discord and email.
+The project involves connecting the CC3200 board with a PIR motion sensor, an AS608 Fingerprint sensor, the Adafruit OLED, a buzzer, the IR receiver, and AWS to send and receive updates from Discord and email.
 The system has 4 main alarm states that are displayed on the OLED and can be swapped between by using the AT\&T remote \+ IR Receiver or by sending signals using Discord slash commands.
 The alarm is triggered when the PIR motion sensor detects motion, and the alarm can be disabled by entering a password using the Remote ir by reading a valid fingerprint using the fingerprint sensor.
 The user can also change the alarm password and add or replace up to 9 fingerprints.
 The buzzer is used to send pulses to signify which state the alarm is in, and so is the onboard Red LED of the CC3200.
 The user can enter a Discord channel that alerts them whenever the state of the alarm has been changed or if the password has been changed.
 From the Discord channel, the user can send slash commands to enable or disable the alarm or set an alarm on and off timer.
 The user also receives an email when the alarm is triggered due to motion or incorrect fingerprint, or password attempts.

 **Alarm States**
 The alarm has a total of 4 states that the user can switch between, and is offered various ways to switch between them.